 I had the worst time keeping any sort of annual alive through the summer in these.

-Due to the heat and also too much shade on one side of the drive, it was always pretty ugly by mid-July.
+Because of the heat and also too much shade on one side of the drive, it was always pretty ugly by mid-July.

 These are perfect!

 They will come back every year, they are so low maintenance and they look amazing in here.